Trump Out, China In: Number 2

 Although many of these movements may not be major at this time, the important thing is that they are happening and both China and Europe seem to feel that this association should continue.

-But, China is also moving in other parts of the world as well.
+But China is also moving in other parts of the world as well.

 For example, overall Chinese investment outside of China has exploded!
 For example, the Chinese sovereign wealth fund China Investment Corporation has seen its investment beyond China almost tripled in 2016 from the total it reached in 2015.
 And, although some restrictions have been placed on capital outflows, there still is a lot of money leaving China that is going into investments elsewhere.